sezzle/sezzle-magento2/DEVELOPERS.md

 Click `OK`
 Click `Start`

-## Create Database
+### Create Database

+*Ensure other MySQL instances are not running.*

-In DBeaver or equivalent:
+Open DBeaver or equivalent
 Click `New Database connection`
 Select `MySQL`, then click `Next`
 Change `Port` to `8889`